PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "My father thought I was an idiot.
 And it too me years to realize he was right.
 The day I mustered out for that long march South, he said, 'Boltac, you're a trader, a merchant, it is in your blood.
 Someday, remember it and learn to be happy.'

-"I told him I was going to be soldier and make him proud.
+"I told him I was going to be a soldier and make him proud.
 His eyes filled with tears when he told me that killing would never make him proud.
 That I should be a merchant, keep a store, raise a family, know something of life before I died.
 Add something to the ledger of the world, rather than take, take, take.

 "I don't remember exactly, but I suppose I said something much like you did.
 Called him old and fat, probably called him a coward… ehhh.
 He was a lotta things my old man, but not a coward."
 Boltac shook his head and looked away for a long time.
 "Anyway, I never saw my father again.
 I came South.
 I think I imagined we would conquer the Southern Kingdoms single-handedly.
 There were four of us in the 7th Repreitors.
 We were thick as thieves and twice as greedy."

 "Athos, he was a scout.
 And far south of here, just coming out of the mountains, he was scouting wide on the left flank of the army.
 And he came across an ancient city, crumbling on the edge of the jungle.
 Of course, there was no one there.
-But there was promise of riches.
+But there was the promise of riches.
 The untold riches of an ancient civilization.
 You don't have to be a merchant's son to do the math on that one.

 "We bribed the lieutenant.
 I was a supply sergeant, so I got us what we needed.
 And off we rode, bold as heroes."

-"Did you find riches, powerful weapons, jewels?" asked Relan his eyes wide with greed and glory.
+"Did you find riches, powerful weapons, jewels?" asked Relan, his eyes wide with greed and glory.

 "What we found was jewel-encrusted death.
 I was the only one who made it out alive.
 I lifted a terrible sword from funeral bier, and as soon as I drew it, the sword attacked.
 Not me though.
 The cursed thing welded itself to my hand and went after my companions.
-Within minutes they were all dead, and I was alive."
+Within minutes, they were all dead, and I was alive."

 "It wasn't my fault, but I never forgave myself.
 Of course, I couldn't go back, not with all of them dead.
 So I deserted.
-Six months later I heard that army had been destroyed, broken against the White Walls of Yorn.
+Six months later I heard that the army had been destroyed, broken against the White Walls of Yorn.
 So I came to Robrecht, which wasn't under the Mercian empire at that point and, well, the rest, as they say... "

 Even as he said this, Boltac recognized that it wasn't the whole truth, but it was as much of the truth as he was willing to tell.